 My point, peeps, is that every great goal we achieve, every astonishing feat we accomplish, every masterpiece we create, takes some time in the trenches.
 And, more specifically, takes putting that time in the trenches at the top of our lists.
 We gotta get into our running shoes and get out the door.
 And we gotta do it first.

-“A key to success is playing the hand you were dealt like it was the hand you wanted.”Anonymous
+“A key to success is playing the hand you were dealt like it was the hand you wanted.”

+~Anonymous